Visa Comparison — South Korea

 Typical path:

-The typical progression for long-term EPS workers: E-9 → accumulate 4 years → E-7-4 → hold E-7-4 for several years → qualify for F-2-7 (points-based residency) → hold F-2 for qualifying period → F-5 permanent residency.
+The typical progression for long-term EPS workers: → accumulate 4 years → E-7-4 → hold E-7-4 for several years → qualify for F-2-7 (points-based residency) → hold for qualifying period → permanent residency.
 The E-7-4 conversion is the critical first step out of the EPS system.
 Miss the 33,000 annual quota and you wait for the next cycle.

 How do I know if I qualify for E-7-4?